List of Hocus Pocus characters: Billy Butcherson

-William "Billy" Butcherson (Doug Jones in the films and Austin J. Ryan as a younger version of the character in Hocus Pocus 2) is a supporting character in the film series.
+William "Billy" Butcherson (portrayed by Doug Jones in the films and Austin J. Ryan as a younger version of the character in Hocus Pocus 2) is a supporting character in the film series.
 He was the obsession of Winifred Sanderson, whom she poisoned after she believed he cheated on her with her youngest sister, Sarah.
 In 1993, Butcherson was brought back to life as a zombie by Winifred as an act to retrieve her spell book.
+After the Sandersons are killed, Billy is returned to the grave.
+Billy returns in Hocus Pocus 2, where he confronts Gilbert when Gilbert digs up his grave as part of a spell.
+After the Sandersons are killed once more, Billy fades away.